Why we’re in Turkey

 - Strong energy demand growth

-- More than 92% reliant on imports of oil & natural gas
+- More than 92% and 99% reliant on imports of oil & natural gas, respectively

 - Exposure to world oil prices and premium natural gas prices linked to cost of imports

 - Energy corridor to Europe

 Turkey’s location at the crossroads of Europe and Asia has shaped its history and people and made it a country of significant geostrategic importance.
 In more recent times, the strong growth of Turkey’s economy and its role as a key energy transit hub have seen it recognised as regional power.

 Following the adoption of financial and fiscal reforms as part of an IMF program early in the decade, Turkey’s economy grew strongly from 2001-2008, averaging more than 6% annually.
 In 2010 and 2011, Turkey’s economy was one of the fastest growing in the world with annual GDP growth rates of 9.2% and 8.8%, respectively.
 During this same period, Turkey had seen the fastest growth in energy demand in the OECD driven by this economic growth as well as the urbanisation of the population.
 According to the International Energy Agency, this is set to continue with energy demand expected to double over the next decade.
 The GDP growth moderated in 2012, 2013, 2014 and 2015 averaging 2.1%, 4.1%, 5.2% and 6.1%, respectively.
-In 2016, the GDP growth rate is estimated by the world bank to be 2.9%.
+In 2016, the GDP growth rate as estimated by the World Bank was 2.9%.

 As well as being a major energy importer, Turkey is a key energy transit hub between the demand centres of Europe and the major producing regions in Russia, the Caspian region and the Middle East.